PnP PowerShell: Dependency on Profile Language

 The Cause

 Which Language is Meant?
-SharePoint, Web Browser, or Delve?
+SharePoint, Browser, or User Profile?

 The Solution: Avoiding Problems

-When using PnP PowerShell commands, it’s essential to consider the language of the user profile of the executing user.
-Detailed instructions for changing the language can be found in the Delve FAQs under “How can I change the language in Delve”.
+When using PnP PowerShell commands, it’s essential to consider the language of the Microsoft 365 user profile of the executing user.
+Language conflicts don’t arise from website settings or browser language - they stem from misalignment between profile language and target language.